Rogers Plaza: History

+Basement Community Center

+In the early 1960s history of Rogers Plaza there was a Basement level accessible via a spiral staircase at the south entrance.
+Initially this Downstairs Community Center housed the Vega Dance Studio which opened on January 7, 1963.
+Eventually this space was closed in the 1980s and is no longer available to lease.
+The door to the stairway still exists at the south entrance, along with a second entrance next to CitiTrends at the west end of the mall.
+Currently the basement houses utility access and room for a storm shelter.

+Downturn and fire

 By the 1990s, the mall was having difficulty attracting business.
 In 1990, the mall's east anchor had become Best Products and in 1990 and 1991, the mall held a "Haunted Hotel" event, sponsored by Easter Seals, near Halloween.
 In 1991, a fire in the Best store resulted in three people hospitalized for smoke inhalation.
 In 1994, Office Max became a tenant replacing Bargain Books, with the bookstore moving into a smaller space. while Gantos, a boutique, closed.
 In 1998, a United States Postal Service store opened in the center of the mall.
 Rogers Plaza had a total of 30 retail stores in 1999 with the mall "filling up fast", with the former space used by Best being filled.
 However, much of the mall's business was taken by the newly opened Rivertown Crossings Mall in Grandville.

+Sale and renovation

 Into the 2000s, Ward's closed in December 2000 with 140 employees losing their jobs while the mall was sold in May 2000 to a new owner.
 In 2001 and 2002, the mall underwent a 14-month renovation project.
 As part of the renovation, the vacated Montgomery Ward was demolished for a Family Fare supermarket and AJ Wright discount store.
 In 2002, a redevelopment plan presented by the City of Wyoming included a street leading west from the mall, across Michael Avenue through Wyoming Village Mall and ending at Studio 28, with businesses and apartments anticipated to be constructed along the street.
 The project never launched as the owners of Wyoming Village Mall disagreed with demolishing a portion of their mall for the street.

 AJ Wright closed in February 2011 and became CW Price in August of the same year.
 The mall was purchased by Sun Valley Ltd. in June 2012.
 At the time, other major tenants included Big Lots, Harbor Freight Tools, Citi Trends, and OfficeMax.
 In June 2019, Family Fare was closed down and the space is going to be auctioned off while OfficeMax closed shortly after.
+An AutoZone took over the space shortly after.